webstormuser/Insurance_Prediction/Readme.md

          * To get the prediction for inputs provided by user from user input form python application.py file

+   * Step 8 :
+      Deployment of Project at AWS cloud :
+        * you must required AWS account
+        * Create the ElasticBeanStack instance in AWS
+        * Create  continuous delivery pipeline to deploy code How to run a project file from Deployed environment :
+          Click on url of instance created

    * OutPut Images :